LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-basics-and-login-system-part-1.md

         }
     }
 ```
 This function will deactivate the login window and then send a message to the server with the tag LoginRequest (= 0) and data in the form of a LoginRequestData which contains the name entered in the input field.
-The (ushort) in front of Tags.LoginRequest is used to tell C# to convert LoginRequest back in an actual number.\
+The (ushort) in front of Tags.LoginRequest tells C# to convert LoginRequest back into an actual number.\

 Finally lets subscribe our login button to that function.
 To do that add the following in the Start() function: